phonon/blender-minecraft-json/README.md

 =======================================
 Import/export cuboid geometry between Blender and Minecraft .json model format.
 The Blender model must follow very specific restrictions for the exporter to work (read **Export Guide** below).

-Supports import/export uvs and can also auto-generate and export solid material colors packed into an image texture.
+Supports import/export uvs.
+This addon can export solid material colors packed into an auto-generated image texture (alongside normal textures), so you can mix textures and solid face colors on Blender meshes.

 Tested on Blender 2.83.